Interactive Table Visualization with lc_table_*

 The lc_table component has been enhanced with powerful new features:

-• Horizontal Padding Control: Add configurable horizontal spacing to the right of each column
+• Horizontal Padding Control: Add configurable horizontal spacing to the right of each column (12px default when not specified)

 • Platform-Specific Padding: Different padding values for desktop and mobile views (both vertical and horizontal)